 If you would like to attend a workshop and are not a CranioSacral Therapist please contact us directly as it may be possible for you to audit a workshop.
 Admission to the workshop will depend of your past experience and does not provide you with a license to practice as a craniosacral therapist.

 You will get a letter of attendance for your presence on the course, and this is usually acceptable as proof for CPD reasons.

-We do not, though we are happy to work out payment plans on an individual basis.
-We do provide and Easy payment plan where you can pay for the training by making monthly installments.
-Please call us if you would like to discuss this. .
+We do not, though we offer a payment plan on our 2 year training course over 20 months.
+You can pay for the training by making monthly installments.
+Please call us if you would like to discuss this.

 Courses are generally four or five days long and usually run from 9am – 5 or 6pm each day, ending at about 3:30 pm on the last day of class.
 There are occasionally exceptions to this, which we would let you know in advance.

 Many courses fill up well in advance of the start date.
-We recommend that you register as early as possible to ensure your space in a class.
+We recommend that you register as early as possible (min 2 months)to ensure your space in a class.
 A deposit will secure your place.